ilGhera/jw-player-7-for-wp/readme.txt

 License: GPLv2

 **JW Player for Wordpress - VIP** is the complete solution for using JW Player into Wordpress.
-It works with the latest version of the famous video player and it gives you full control of all the options available.
+It works with the latest version of world’s most popular video player and enables full power of the JW Player dashboard and APIs directly into your WordPress CMS.
-Player customization, social sharing and advertising are just an example.
+Enable player customization, related videos, social sharing and advertising directly into your content management system to speed up your video workflow.

 == Description ==

 **JW Player for Wordpress - VIP** is the complete solution for using JW Player into Wordpress.
-It works with the latest version of the famous video player and it gives you full control of all the options available.
+It works with the latest version of world’s most popular video player and enables full power of the JW Player dashboard and APIs directly into your WordPress CMS.
-Player customization, social sharing and advertising are just an example.
+Enable player customization, related videos, social sharing and advertising directly into your content management system to speed up your video workflow.

 **NEW ON THIS VERSION!**

-* JW Player dashboard connection by API Key and Secret
+* JW Player dashboard connection via API Key and Secret
 * Select and publish videos hosted on JW Player
-* Select and publish playlist hosted on JW Player
+* Select and publish playlists hosted on JW Player
-* For every embeded video, select and use a specific player set on JW Player
+* Select and use a specific player for individual video embeds
 * Secure video URLs
 * Secure player embeds
-* Playlist carousel customizable
-* Facebook Instant Articles support
+* Customize playlists
 * Unlimited ad tags
 * Select a specific ad tag for every single video
-* Player bidding support with SpotX
+* Video player bidding support with SpotX
 * Possibility to use an advertising embed block variable
-* Video/ Playlist description in meta box
+* Video / Playlist description
-* Video/ Playlist thumbanil in meta box
+* Video / Playlist thumbnail
 * Support shortcodes like *[jwplayer fPHnET5D]*
 * WP Coding Sandard